 'I all alone beweep my outcast state' is one of the most self-pitying moans ever put into iambics.
 What a sob story.

-The association here is with the old testament Job, who cursed God for his misfortune and lived in misery.
+The association here is with the old testament Job, who cursed the day he was born (but did not curse God) for his misfortune and lived in misery.
 No one would listen to his pleas for help and understanding.
 Heaven hears not his bootless (useless) cries.

-His emotional instability - note the trochees in lines five and six - means that his envy of those more hopeful, skilful and with broader social connections only worsens matters.
+His emotional instability—note the trochees in lines five and six—means that his envy of those more hopeful, skillful and with broader social connections only worsens matters.
 Note the this and that antithetical stance in line seven, suggesting that the speaker is in danger of tearing himself apart.

 Historically it could have been an uncertain time for William Shakespeare.
 If this sonnet was written around 1592 then the playwright and poet may well have been feeling a bit down.
 The plague outbreak had caused all theatres to close down, so he would have been unable to perform his plays.

 Plus, a certain older rival, Robert Greene, had written an insulting deathbed notice, warning all playwrights to beware of the 'upstart crow' who had taken London and the theatre world by storm.
 Namely, one William Shakespeare from rural Stratford-on-Avon.

 Lines 9 – 12

 Thankfully, redemption is at hand.
 Haply means by chance, or by accident, or perhaps.
 And it so happens that the speaker is thinking of his love and all at once the world seems a brighter place.
 His state alters, he likens the feeling to a lark rising in song (a popular simile with Shakespeare); an almost religious outpouring.